chaos-polymtl/lethe/doc/source/examples/multiphysics/sloshing-in-rectangular-tank/sloshing-in-rectangular-tank.rst

 Simulation Control
 ~~~~~~~~~~~~~~~~~~

-The results for this problem are highly sensitive to the accuracy of the time stepping scheme.
-For this reason, we use a 2nd order backward differentiation scheme (``bdf2``) with a variable time step.
-The ``adaptive time step scaling`` is set to :math:`1.025` to ensure that the time step does not rise too quickly during wave oscillations.
+The results for this problem are highly sensitive to the accuracy of the time-stepping scheme.
+For this reason, we use a 2nd order backward differentiation scheme (``bdf2``) with a variable time-step.
+The ``adaptive time step scaling`` is set to :math:`1.025` to ensure that the time-step does not rise too quickly during wave oscillations.

 .. code-block:: text